mjbots/moteus/docs/reference.md

 Mode: Read/write

-When in kVoltageFoc mode, this controls the desired electrical phase.
+When in Voltage Foc mode, this controls the desired electrical phase.
 Integral types use the PWM mapping.
 If unspecified, 0.0 is used.

 ### 0x019 - Voltage FOC Voltage ###

 Mode: Read/write

-When in kVoltageFoc mode, this controls the desired applied phase voltage.
+When in Voltage Foc mode, this controls the desired applied phase voltage.
 If unspecified, 0.0 is used.

 ### 0x01a - D Voltage ###

 Mode: Read/write

-When in kVoltageDq mode, this controls the desired applied D voltage.
+When in Voltage Dq mode, this controls the desired applied D voltage.
 If unspecified, 0.0 is used.

 ### 0x01b - Q Voltage ###